HaugrNet/eds/README.md

 and [Maven](https://maven.apache.org/).

 In the accessories/release folder, there is a number of files, which is used to install and run EDS.
-Either by building EDS from scratch, using a local Payara or WildFly instance, or even just use the provided Docker configuration.
+Either by building EDS from scratch, using a local WildFly instance, or even just use the provided Docker configuration.

 ### Docker